cfsworkload/business-intelligence/README.md

   ![EXAMPLE](images/Launch Config.png)

+8. While you wait for the app to deploy, download pipes-reports.zip from the workspace.
+You'll need this to create your reports.
-8. Once the app deploys, navigate to the Bluemix Dashboard.
+9. Once the app deploys, navigate to the Bluemix Dashboard.
 Your new app will appear in the Applications section.

   ![EXAMPLE](images/Bluemix Console.png)

-9. Click the tile for the app to enter the app Overview page.
+10. Click the tile for the app to enter the app Overview page.
-10. At the top of the page, underneath your app name, take a note of the route that your app has.
+11. At the top of the page, underneath your app name, take a note of the route that your app has.
 It should be the name you gave the application earlier, followed by the domain path.
 You'll need the route to connect to Salesforce in the next section.

 Now that you've deployed the app and have the route set up, you can head on over to Salesforce.